thismatters/EurorackBalancedModulator/README.md

 ## Adjustment

+### Choose Operating Mode

+There are three sets of jumpers for setting whether the inputs and outputs will be AC or DC coupled.
+Use three jumpers to choose how the signals will be coupled.

 TBD

 ## Vendors

-There are part numbers in the [BOM](saw-animator.csv) for many of the parts (not for basic passives though) at the following vendors:
+There are part numbers in the [BOM](balanced-modulator.csv) for many of the parts (not for basic passives though) at the following vendors:

 * [Mouser](https://www.mouser.com): Needs no introduction.
 Get your ICs from here (or [digikey](https://www.digikey.com)).
 * [Tayda Electronics](https://www.taydaelectronics.com/): Good supplier for passive components; audio jacks, and potentiometers.
 Their audio jacks are slightly smaller than the thonkiconn from thonk.